310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% endbubble %}

 {% bubble Tetora serious %}
 But we’ll become seniors, too.
-We have to grow up.
+We have to grow up at this point.

 We can't just continue being naïve kids who rely on kind heroes to carry 'em into the spotlight.
 {% endbubble %}